It’s no secret: Behind every decision, purchase, and marketing program is a powerful data stream, and many times, some form… Read More

 According to Dennis Galant, Senior Analyst at Aite Group, “AI and big data analytics really address two challenges for financial professionals: It enables them to scale their business and they can more efficiently expand services.”

-Capturing the opportunity in AI and Big Data requires financial professionals to explore how these tools will become a central part of their services in the near future.
+Capturing the opportunity of AI in financial services requires financial professionals to explore how these tools will become a central part of their services in the near future.
 Some have already taken steps toward greater integration of these technologies.
 Among the financial professionals we surveyed who are using AI and big data, 43 percent said it helped them build client relationships, 40 percent said it made it easier to onboard clients, and 40 percent said it helped them stay connected.

 In addition to serving existing clients better, the increased efficiency and scalability created by AI and Big Data equips financial professionals to expand into new markets.
 This includes clients who would be difficult to serve profitably, but who are in need of financial advice.